mrsagazzi/guide-app/README.md

 A generic guide app for shop guides

+**This is a project created on an internal hackathon as an example of how to use Contentful and React.js.
+It's not officially supported, so if you find issues or have questions you can let us know via issues but don't expect a quick and prompt response.**

 A [React.js](http://facebook.github.io/react/) based app, using [Contentful](https://www.contentful.com/) as a data storage.
 Renders from the server on initial load and it renders on the client on subsequent loads, making use of [react-router-component](andreypopp.viewdocs.io/react-router-component).